 Looking for a place to study?
 Need help with your research?
 Want to work with your peers?
 UMass libraries have the spaces, resources, and approachable, knowledgeable staff to help you succeed during your time at UMass and beyond.

 Once you get to UMass Amherst and start writing papers, you’ll be glad the Writing Center exists.
 Their tutors provide free one-on-one assistance and can work with you at any stage of the writing process and on a wide range of genres.

 It’s never too early to start thinking about your career.
-The staff at the Career Services Office can help you plan for your future as early as your first year on campus.
+The staff at the Career Development & Professional Connections Office can help you plan for your future as early as your first year on campus.